 Good Luck Bear

-It is part of the Bear series and is a This picture book is a hardcover edition that was published by Viking Books For Young Readers on February 5, 2009 and has 32 pages.
+It is part of the Bear series and is a picture book that was published by Viking Books For Young Readers on February 5, 2009 and has 32 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include Thank You Bear, Don't Worry Bear, Make a Wish Bear, I Miss You Mouse

 Other books by this author which I have reviewed include Thank You Bear, Don't Worry Bear, Make a Wish Bear, I Miss You Mouse

 Part of the Bear picture book series and revolving around a cuddly cub of a Bear.